hashicorp/katakoda/vault-identity/step6.md

 The most common use case is to create **external groups** where each of the group maps to an external group defined in a third-party identity provider (e.g. Active Directory, OpenLDAP, etc.).
+Read [External vs Internal Groups](https://www.vaultproject.io/docs/secrets/identity/index.html#external-vs-internal-groups).

 >This challenge section requires a GitHub account with a team membership to perform.
 Therefore, this step only provides you some hints and tips.